Call us on +44 (0)1303 278888

-- We reserve the right to charge storage fees on goods not collected after 90 days of completion of repair.
+- We reserve the right to charge storage fees on goods not collected after completion of repair.

 - Nothing in these Terms shall limit or exclude the Seller’s liability for death or personal injury caused by its negligence or the negligence of its employees, agents or subcontractors, fraud or fraudulent misrepresentation, breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982, breach of the terms implied by section 12 of the Sale of Goods Act 1979 or defective products under the Consumer Protection Act 1987.

 - Subject to clause 11.1 above, the Seller shall under no circumstances whatever be liable to the Purchaser, whether in contract, tort (including negligence), breach of statutory duty or otherwise, for: